lubeda/EspHoMaTriXv2/README.md

 - **progress**: сan take a value from -100 to 100, the color of the progress bar is calculated automatically, if no colors are specified in the function `set_progressbar_color`, then if the progress is in the range `0..100`, then `from red to green`, if in the range `-100..0`, then from `green to red`.
 - **value_color_as_progress**: display the value with the color of the current color on the progress bar
 - **value**: the brightness 0..255
 - **prognosis**: 24 triplets of digits (72 in total), each triplet, one point on the prognosis bar in the specified color in the triplet color.
-Like: [200,200,200, ..., 100,100,100]
+Like: [200,200,200, ..., 100,100,100] see [details](https://github.com/lubeda/EspHoMaTriXv2/issues/149)

 ### Night mode

 When night mode is enabled, only the screens specified in `night_mode_screens` are displayed (**default:** 2, 3, 16) the other screens can be added, deleted, and will follow their life cycle but will not be displayed.
 Screen numbers in the table [mode](#modes).

-### Icon Iindicator
+### Icon Indicator

 Shows the line indicator in the Icons area on the specified screens, in the specified color and at the specified vertical position.